China’s resurgence - Matthew Miceli Donnelly

 America and China have been at each other’s throats for quite some time now.
 It clearly shows that this is not just about trade.
 Both parties are literally contesting every domain from semiconductors to submarines to films.

-In my previous article about the trade war, I mentioned three scenarios that could possibly happen.
+In my previous article about the trade war (‘The Ji-Trump saga’, March 9), I mentioned three scenarios that could possibly happen.
 Unfortunately, the scenario where US President Donald Trump has a change of heart and continues to be stubborn and hinder a negotiation occurred.

 Due to the prolonged negotiations, it is evident that in order for both parties to agree on a trade deal one party must accept defeat.
 In a nutshell, the US is protesting against a fraudulent China that, according to them, is using every trick in the book to seal a global economic top spot.
 The country is being accused of stealing technology and forcing its way into the South China Sea.